smtcoq/smtcoq/doc/artifact.md

 and calls the Coq checker.
 If the checker returns `true` that means that Coq indeed agreed that the proof of the input problem is correct.
 If it returns `false`, that means either the proof is incorrect or the OCaml converter is mistaken/incomplete.

+To see a working example, you can run `./cvc4tocoq X.smt2` where `X` being any input file under tests directory.

 Recall that the input problems should be in the supported theories: `QF_A`, `QF_BV`, `QF_LIA`, `QF_EUF`, `QF_IDL` and their combinations.